There are some cases where a couple who run a business together wouldn’t be interested in creating a formal business entity.

 In order for the business you run with your spouse to qualify as a sole proprietorship, the following conditions must be met:

 With those requirements met, each spouse would be required to file their own Schedule C, reporting their individual share (usually an even split) of the business’s income.
-Each spouse would also need to file a separate self-employment tax form.
+Each spouse in the husband-and-wife business (sole proprietor or partnership or other) would also need to file a separate self-employment tax form.

 This, of course, is a separate issue entirely.
 The big advantage of a sole proprietorship is that it’s one of the easiest business structures to establish.
 The major disadvantage of this structure is that you and your spouse are 100% liable if the business fails.
 Sole proprietorships offer no protection from creditors.